 Wednesday 15 April, At Sea

 The weather cleared, so Star Clipper made good progress toward Trapani.
 Later in the evening, the crew, as well as some passengers, performed in a talent show.
 Large cruise ships present professional entertainment but could never produce a show with such a heartfelt and endearing showmanship.
 After the show, dancing continued well after midnight.
 Embarrassingly, several people mentioned my enthusiastic dancing to me the next day.
-I thought at that time, well, I’ll probably never see these folks again so no harm done to my reputation–except by the end of the cruise, I came to conclusion that I very well might see these folks again as our adventures may cross if we return to the Star Clipper.
+I thought at that time, well, I’ll probably never see these folks again so no harm is done to my reputation–except by the end of the cruise, I came to the conclusion that I very well might see these folks again as our adventures may cross if we return to the Star Clipper.
 Besides, Mark Twain was right, “Dance like nobody is watching.”

 Thursday 16 April, Trapani, Sicily